Selective School Guide: Inner West Sydney — Ryde, Strathfield, Burwood & More

 All three selective options compared

 All three schools use the same entry exam — the NSW Selective High School Test — and the same application process.
-You can list up to three selective schools in your preference order, so it's possible to list Fort Street as your first preference and one of the partially selective schools as a safety preference.
-Think strategically about your preference list.
+You can list up to three selective schools in your preference order, so it is possible to list Fort Street as your first preference and one of the partially selective schools as a safety preference.
+Think strategically about your preference list, and read our NSW selective test preparation strategies to make sure your child is ready for whichever school they target.

 OC Feeder Schools in the Inner West